 Below are a few questions to ask yourself before meeting with a lawyer:

 - Did you suffer injury?
 Damage to property is not enough to initiate a personal injury case.
 You must have sustained injuries to your body, mind, or even emotions.
 For instance, a car accident resulting in only vehicle damage would not warrant a claim.
 However, if the crash caused a broken bone, anxiety, depression, or other personal harm, you may have a valid case.

 - Did someone else’s negligence cause your injury?
 In a personal injury case, you must prove that someone was acting carelessly or negligently when they caused your accident and resulting injury.
 For instance, if you slipped and fell, you must show that the property owner forgot to put out signs when they knew water had been spilled on the floor.

 - Do you have recoverable damages?
 The damages you suffered do not only have to be monetary.
 You can also be compensated for other losses, such as time off work due to your injuries.
 If you become disabled, you could potentially receive higher compensation because of the decrease in your quality of life, as well as the extra costs needed to get your home and vehicle better equipped to suit your needs.

 In a personal injury case, compensable damages include pain and suffering, medical bills, and much more.

-Although you can ask yourself the above questions before moving forward with your claim or lawsuit, it’s best to consult with a lawyer about your case.
+Although you can ask yourself the above questions before moving forward with your claim or lawsuit, it’s best to consult with a St. Paul personal injury lawyer about your case.
 Our attorneys at Rogosheske, Rogosheske & Atkins, PLLC, will be happy to discuss your circumstances and provide sound counsel about your legal options.